 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
+Field sobriety and chemical tests are designed to give the state more evidence.
 The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-While police may tell you your license will automatically be suspended for one year, our Belleville, IL DUI defense attorneys can still challenge that suspension in court.
+Police officers may warn you about an automatic one-year license suspension, but our Belleville, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately